DIY Earthenware Lamp: Thrifted to Pottery Barn Style

 - Fine Grit Sandpaper

-Using a chip brush, add a thin layer of Plaster of Paris over the entire surface and let it dry.
+To begin, I added an additional earthenware texture.
+Using a chip brush, I added a thin layer of plaster of Paris over the entire surface and let it dry.

-Next, using the plastic spatula apply a coat of thicker plaster over the entire surface.
+Next, I added a little more plaster of Paris to thicken the mixture.
+Then, I applied a coat of thicker plaster using a plastic spatula over the entire surface.

-Then, once the plaster is set, you can use light-grit sandpaper to smooth any rough edges.
+It’s essential to work quickly when applying plaster of Paris.
+So, once the plaster begins to set, use light-grit sandpaper to smooth any rough edges.

-It’s best to do this while the plaster is still drying because it’s easier to work with, and you avoid all the dust.
-I sanded after the plaster had set for approx. 20 minutes.
+It’s best to smooth the edges while the plaster is still drying because it’s easier to work with, and you avoid all the dust.
+I sanded after the plaster had set for approximately 20 minutes.

 The next step will depend on what exact finish you like.
 As I worked on this project, I had two different inspiration lamps in mind: one from Pottery Barn with all the texture and the other from Anthropologie with the colors.
 So, I did a mix of both.